 An eligible program carries out the self-study process, which culminates in the completion of the Self-Study Report.
-The program is encouraged to build its own timelines to include analysis and reflection, stakeholder involvement, data gathering, implementation of program improvements, collection of evidence of strengths related to Accreditation Criteria and of compliance with the NAEYC Professional Preparation Standards, and writing the program Self-Study Report-a process that takes most programs at least one year.
+The program is encouraged to build its own timelines to include analysis and reflection, stakeholder involvement, data gathering, implementation of program improvements, collection of evidence of strengths related to compliance with the NAEYC Higher Education Accreditation Standards, and writing the program Self-Study Report-a process that takes most programs at least one year.